9brada6/tabs-with-posts/development.md

 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 ## 📖 Development Documentation

+### Assets

+- In the backend script, the default jQuery UI included with WordPress is used.
+These must be compatible from jQuery ui version 11 and up.

 ### Tools used